 When property is owned directly, the valuation process includes a full review of the property financial information.
 An Argus model is created using all known data such as current rent rolls, escalators, expenses, market data in the area where the property is located, cap rates, discount rates, mortgages, interest rates, and other pertinent information.
 We estimate future leasing and costs associated, generally over a ten-year period, to determine the fair value of the property.
-Once the fair value is determined, and reviewed by the Board of Directors, a determination of whether any impairment is required is made and documented.
-In addition, we may obtain a third-party appraisal on directly owned properties.
+Once the fair value is determined, and reviewed by the board of directors, a determination of whether any impairment is required is made and documented.
+In addition, once per year, in preparation of net asset value, we obtain a third-party appraisal on directly owned properties.

-Determination of fair value involves subjective judgments and estimates and is reviewed by the Board of Directors.
+Determination of fair value involves subjective judgments and estimates.
 Accordingly, the notes to our consolidated financial statements will express the uncertainty of such valuations, and any change in such valuations, on our consolidated financial statements.